Concrete Leveling in Madison, WI

 Drainage Problems That Still Need Correction

 If water continues to run under or toward the slab, the concrete may keep moving after repair.
-Drainage, downspouts, grading, or joint sealing may need to be addressed to help protect the repair.
+Drainage, downspouts, grading, open joints, runoff paths, or joint sealing may need to be addressed to help protect the repair.

 Concrete Leveling vs. Mudjacking vs. Concrete Lifting

 These terms are often used together, but they are not always identical.
-Homeowners may see concrete leveling, concrete lifting, mudjacking, slab jacking, foam lifting, or polyjacking used to describe methods for raising settled concrete.
+Homeowners may see concrete leveling, concrete lifting, mudjacking, slabjacking, concrete raising, grout pumping, foam lifting, void filling, or polyjacking used to describe methods for raising settled concrete or supporting slabs that have lost base material underneath.

 Image